Skip to content

 To install Sleex on another arch-based os, follow the instructions on the README of the github page.

-Like Calla, it is a tiling window manager, so you can manage your windows with a keyboard.
-It is also better if used with keybindings, so you can manage your windows with a keyboard.
-You can find them by pressing Super + F1.
+Sleex is a tiling window manager, so it is recommended to use it with a keyboard.
+You can find every keybinds by pressing Super + F1.
 If you need, you can add keybinds in the ~/.config/hypr/custom/keybinds.conf file.
 The configuration method can be found in the Hyprland documentation

 Sleex has a built-in widget system.
 You can add, remove and change the code of these in /usr/share/sleex/.
 You can also add your own widgets by creating a new file in this folder and editing /usr/share/sleex/shell.qml.